nationalarchives/front-end-development-guide/2016/tna-child-black-history.md

 2. In-page navigation is facilitated with 'skip to content' and 'back to top' links where appropriate

 #### Reviewer comments

+1. Navigation elements have :focus.
+2. 'Skip to content' and 'back to top' links are present.

 #### Developer(s) actions in response